Messi Out Injured As Argentina Seek To Seal World Cup Place - UrduPoint

 Messi Out Injured As Argentina Seek To Seal World Cup Place

-Montevideo, (APP - UrduPoint / Pakistan Point News - 18th Mar, 2025) Lionel Messi will miss two World Cup qualifiers after he was on Monday left out of the Argentina squad for games against Uruguay and Brazil because he reportedly suffered an injury in a club game the day before.
+Montevideo, (APP - UrduPoint / Pakistan Point News - 18th Mar, 2025) Lionel Messi will miss Argentina's World Cup qualifiers this month after suffering a groin strain in Inter Miami's victory over Atlanta at the weekend, his club confirmed on Monday.

+Messi was left out of Argentina's squad for the world champions' clash against Uruguay on Friday, which is followed by a showdown with Brazil on March 25.

+Inter Miami said in a statement that a scan had revealed Messi suffered a "low-grade injury in the adductor muscle" in the 2-1 win on Sunday.
+The statement gave no timetable for Messi's return.

+"His clinical progress and response to treatment will determine his availability for competition," Inter said.

-After missing three games for his club, Inter Miami, at the start of March with a pulled muscle, the 37-year-old Messi returned with a goal off the bench in a CONCACAF Champions Cup win.
-He played a full 90 minutes and scored again in an MLS win in Atlanta on Sunday but, Argentinian media reported, then felt muscle discomfort.
+After missing three games for Inter earlier this month, the 37-year-old returned with a goal off the bench in a CONCACAF Champions Cup win.

-Argentina, the defending World Cup champions, can ensure qualification for next year's tournament in their two games on the current international group.
+Argentina, the defending World Cup champions, can ensure qualification for next year's tournament in their next two games.

-They lead the 10-team South American qualifying group by five points from Uruguay and visit Montevideo on Friday before hosting Brazil in Buenos Aires on March 25.
+They lead the 10-team South American qualifying group by five points ahead of the game with Uruguay in Montevideo.

 The top six teams qualify directly for the World Cup in the United States, Mexico and Canada.
 The seventh-placed team is currently Bolivia with 13 points.